-For campus siren or public-address capabilities, the message used and the decision to activate the system takes place immediately at the campus level by either the Campus Public Safety Department or the Campus Crisis Management Team.
-All the other delivery methods listed will be initially activated by the Director of Emergency Preparedness, Director of Communications or MDC Chief of Staff in accordance with the established guidelines.
+For campus siren or public address capabilities, the message used and the decision to activate the system takes place immediately at the campus level by either the Campus Public Safety Department or the Campus Crisis Management Team.
+All the other delivery methods listed will be initially activated by the Assistant Vice Provost - Emergency Management, Director of Communications or MDC Chief of Staff in accordance with the established guidelines.
 Once a crisis management team is formed, these methods of notification will be activated by the Public Information Officer as directed by District Incident Commander or Campus Incident Commander.